-ER HEADING SUB-HEADINGS EXPLANATION RELEVANT STEP FROM THE GUIDEBOOK nstitutional angements 4.1 Review of existing arrangementsKey organizations Provide an overview of the current institutional arrangements in the context of wetlands management Section 3.1 - Step 2.6 and programmes Rules and regulations Role of civil society and community- based organizations 4.2 Gaps Discuss why the current institutional arrangements are insufficient in ensuring wetlands conservation and wise use.
-4.3 Proposed arrangements for wetland management Propose institutional arrangement for wetland management, which specific focus on a) nodal agency, b) role of various departments and agencies and coordination mechanism, and c) the role of civil Section 3.1 - Step 6 society and communities.
-Develop an organogram for management plan implementation.
-5. Setting Management Objectives 5.1 Goal and purpose Provide a statement of the overall goal that the management plan seeks to achieve Section 3.1 - Step 1 5.2 Benefits (ecological as well as societal) Summarize the ecological and economic benefits that are expected from management plan implementation 5.3 Management objectives Enlist the specific objectives Section 3.1 - Step 4 5.4 Strategies Describe strategy(ies) for achieving each of the management objectives
+CHAPTER HEADING SUB-HEADINGS EXPLANATION RELEVANT STEP FROM THE GUIDEBOOK CHAPTER HEADING SUB-HEADINGS EXPLANATION RELEVANT STEP FROM THE GUIDEBOOK 4.
+Institutional arrangements 4.1 Review of existing arrangementsKey organizations and programmes Provide an overview of the current institutional arrangements in the context of wetlands management Section 3.1 - Step 2.6 6.
+Monitoring and evaluation plan 6.1 Monitoring strategy Present an overview of monitoring the wetland, and management plan implementation Section 3.1 - Step 5 Rules and regulations Role of civil society and community- based organizations 6.2 Monitoring parameters, frequency and responsibility Describe the monitoring parameters, the frequency of monitoring and the agency that will be responsible for monitoring 4.2 Gaps Discuss why the current institutional arrangements are insufficient in ensuring wetlands conservation and wise use - 6.3 Institutional design Describe how coordination between different monitoring agencies will be achieved. - 4.3 Proposed arrangements for wetland management Propose institutional arrangement for wetland management, which specific focus on a) nodal agency, b) role of various departments and agencies and coordination mechanism, and c) the role of civil Section 3.1 - Step 6 - 6.4 Infrastructure and human resources design Discuss the infrastructure and human resource requirement for implementing the management plan.
+As far as possible, including local universities, research organizations and NGOs in wetlands monitoring Develop an organogram for management plan implementation.
+6.5 Reporting Discuss the frequency in which reporting shall be done and the responsible agency.
+5. Setting Management Objectives 5.1 Goal and purpose Provide a statement of the overall goal that the management plan seeks to achieve Section 3.1 - Step 1 - 6.6 Review and adaptation Discuss how the monitoring outcomes will be used to adapt management - 5.2 Benefits (ecological as well as societal) Summarize the ecological and economic benefits that are expected from management plan implementation - 7.
+Developing an Action Plan 7.1 Component wise activities linked with management objectives Generic listing of activities indicating:What will be done?Where will the activity be done?
+Section 3.1 - Step 7 5.3 Management objectives Enlist the specific objectives Section 3.1 - Step 4 - What is the priority for the activity?
+5.4 Strategies Describe strategy(ies) for achieving each of the management objectives - - How will the activity be implemented? (include intermediate steps, technical specifications and relevant drawings, as may be the case) Where will the activity be implemented?
+Who will implement the activity?
+What are the quantitative targets to be met?
+8. Budget and 8.1 Activity linked budget Present a summary budget Section 3.1 - Step 8 activity phasing Provide details of funding available from convergence sources 8 2 Time planning Present a monthly Gantt Chart for management plan implementation -